ElisaLegnani/PhotorealisticRendering/docs/index.md

 For further details, see below.

-## CREATE YOUR OWN PHOTOREALISTIC IMAGE
+## Create your own photorealistic image

   In order to create your photorealistic images, you need to give instructions to the code on the scene you want to render.
 You can write them in a TXT file and run in the  `build` directory: